 How many of you have literally Face-timed with your student and been asked to put the family pet near the phone?
 I have also sent videos and photos of our dog wearing sunglasses, a UCF bandana and on occasion, attempting to lick his way to the bottom of an almost empty peanut butter jar.
 I do these things for a variety of reasons: 1) My kids miss our sweet dog and I can’t blame them, 2) I am hopeful that this will keep them satiated and not attempt to adopt another and 3) Our dog is just so darn cute.

-However, should your student decide to adopt a pet while at college, they should check the rules for where they are living.
+However, if your student decides to adopt a pet while at college, they should first check the rules for where they will live.
 When searching for an apartment, it is easy enough to find out which are pet-friendly.
 Some apartment complexes have separate leases for pets.
-Remind your student to inspect everything upon moving in and take pictures of any damage so their new four-legged friends cannot be blamed for it and consequently, not fined for it.
+Remind your student to inspect everything upon moving in and take pictures of any damage so that their new four-legged friends cannot be blamed for it and consequently, not fined for it.
 It happens.

 It is rather important they live in a place that is pet-friendly.
 Some students have tried to camouflage their pets and have been given seven days to get rid of the animal or be evicted.
 Some apartments fine their residents immediately.
 College Park fines residents $100 the first time they discover a pet, $200 the second time and the managers evict the resident if a third offense occurs.
 University Club fines residents $150 the first time, and $10 for each additional day that they continue to keep the animal in the apartment.
 Obviously, none of these are situations you want your son/daughter to be a part of.